 I knew what that was and before letting myself be seen by them I just ran away leaving the main door cracked open.

-I was scared to death, because I knew that those neighbors meant nothing good, all this theatre they’re putting up to masquerade what they’re really doing… but I need to remain calm, I know those prayers and singing are meant for someone else but God.
+I was scared to death, because I knew that those neighbors meant nothing good, all this theatre they’re putting up to masquerade what they’re really doing . . . but I need to remain calm, I know those prayers and singing are meant for someone else but God.

 I got back home with my head spinning and actually worried about what I witness, but I can’t focus on that right now, I got Lilith and I need to get done with her.
-But that intense light reminded me of the portals…
+But that intense light reminded me of the portals . . .

-Those same portals that trapped Jeremy and Leann in the past besides that means they’re worshipping some demon, probably a dark angel.
-I didn’t know what to do… but then I thought, aunt Agatha must have Jeremy’s head somewhere, that lying bitch!
+Those same portals that trapped Leann in the past, besides that means they’re worshipping some demon, probably a dark angel.
+I didn’t know what to do . . . but then I thought, aunt Agatha must have Jeremy’s head somewhere, that lying bitch!

 I wish I had Leann with me right now, it’s a shame aunt Agatha used her and cursed her fate that way, but I need to get that damn head and offer it to Paimon, at least I’ll get rid of one of my enemies.